 3. Disable XML-RPC

-XML-RPC allows mobile apps and remote connections to publish to WordPress.
-If you don’t want to be able to post remotely to your site, follow the steps below to improve your site security.
+XML-RPC enables mobile applications and external connections to submit content to WordPress.
+If you prefer to disable remote posting on your site, follow the instructions below to enhance your site’s security.

 6. Save the changes to your file.